 Rhodes New Town

-Steeped in truly ancient heritage, the sparkling island of Rhodes is awash with as many crumbling ruins to amble through as there are impossibly picturesque beach resorts.
+Steeped in truly ancient heritage, the sparkling island of Rhodes is a beautiful area of Greece awash with as many crumbling ruins to amble through as there are impossibly picturesque beach resorts.

 Rhodes has been conquered many times through its long history: from the 16th-century BC Minoans, to the Dorians, until it was invaded by the Parthians, conquered by Rome, given to Italians, captured by Islamic invaders, recaptured by Crusaders, sucked into the Ottoman Empire, before returning to Greece in the modern era.